yannickkirschen/console-arena/docs/index.md

 When developing, I use the SonarLint plugin, as well as the built-in code analysis by IntelliJ, to check the code for common bad-practises.
 When trying to commit, I get noticed when an issue is found and I can solve it.
+I chose these tools because they are the default ones for IntelliJ and there are no notable alternatives.
+Furthermore, SonarLint is compatible to the SonarQube server at work, where our build tool lints the code while building a project.
+You are able to connect SonarLint to the SonarQube server, so you have the same settings as in the build process later on.

+### Top-Down or Bottom-Up?

+During the implementation, I followed the bottom-up strategy.
+This agile approach allowed me to start implementing and testing the game very fast.
+Through 'inspect & adapt' I continuously thought about potential issues and thus improved the application.
+Since I've been working on my own, bottom-up was the only practicable way of working.

 ## More Information